-Swollen lymph nodes that form as a result of breast cancer are of concern.
+Swollen lymph nodes that form due to breast cancer are of concern.

-In these cases, a breast lump is also present and usually occurs in women over 35 years of age.
+A breast lump is also present in these cases and usually occurs in women over 35 years of age.

-Very hard and persistent lymph nodes present in the armpit area may indicate underlying lung cancer.
+Very hard and persistent lymph nodes in the armpit area may indicate underlying lung cancer.

 Again, this usually occurs in a person who smokes, with associated symptoms such as a chronic cough and weight loss.

-Another lymphatic gland complex located in the arm is located just below the biceps muscle on the inside of the arm, near the elbow.
+Another lymphatic gland complex in the arm is located just below the biceps muscle on the inside of the peninsula, near the elbow.

-These nodes, called epitrochlear glands, can also be difficult to feel, but their examination is very important.
+These nodes, called epitrochlear glands, can also be challenging to feel, but their examination is critical.

 Swollen glands in this area are cause for concern and may be indicative of: